cozis/blogtech/README.md

 # My Blog Technology
-This is a minimal web server designed to serve my blog.
-I'm writing it to be robust enough to face the public internet.
-No need for reverse proxies!
+This is a minimal web server designed to host my blog.
+It's built from scratch to be robust enough to face the public internet.
+No reverse proxies required!
 You can see it in action at http://playin.coz.is/index.html.

-I asked [Reddit](https://www.reddit.com/r/C_Programming/comments/1falo3b/using_my_c_web_server_to_host_a_blog_you_cant/) to [hack](https://www.reddit.com/r/hacking/comments/1fcc5hd/im_using_my_custom_c_webserver_to_host_my_blog_no/) me, which resulted in gigabytes and gigabytes of very funny and malicious request logs.
-I copied a couple into `attempts.txt`.
-Maybe one day I'll go over the logs to get some new ones :^)
+I asked [Reddit](https://www.reddit.com/r/C_Programming/comments/1falo3b/using_my_c_web_server_to_host_a_blog_you_cant/) to [hack](https://www.reddit.com/r/hacking/comments/1fcc5hd/im_using_my_custom_c_webserver_to_host_my_blog_no/) me, which resulted in gigabytes of hilarious and malicious request logs.
+I saved some in `attempts.txt`, and may dig out a few more for fun someday :^)

 # But..
 Why?
-I enjoy making my own tools, and always hearing about how you need to use battle-tested software makes me sad.
+I enjoy making my own tools and I'm a bit tired of hearing that everything needs to be "battle-tested."
 So what it will crash?
 Bugs can be fixed :^)

 # Specs
-- Only Linux is supported
+- Linux only
 - Implements HTTP/1.1, pipelining, and keep-alive connections
-- HTTPS (up to TLS 1.2 using BearSSL)
+- HTTPS support (up to TLS 1.2 using BearSSL)
 - Minimal dependencies (libc and BearSSL when using HTTPS)
 - Configurable timeouts
-- Access log, crash log, log file rotation, hard disk usage limits
+- Access logs, crash logs, log rotation, disk usage limits
-- No `Transfer-Encoding: Chunked` (when receiving a chunked request the server responds with `411 Length Required`, prompting the client to try again with the `Content-Length` header)
+- No `Transfer-Encoding: Chunked` (responds with `411 Length Required`, prompting the client to resend with `Content-Length`)
 - Single core (This will probably change when I get a better VPS)
 - No static file caching (yet)

 # Benchmarks
-The focus of the server is robustness, but it's definitely not slow.
+The focus of the project is robustness, but it's definitely not slow.
 Here's a quick comparison agains nginx (static endpoint, both single-threaded, 1K connection limit)
 ```
 (blogtech)
 $ wrk -c 500 -d 5s http://127.0.0.1:80/hello